dtrifunac/dtrifunac/README.md

 ### Hi there 👋

-I'm a recent graduate of the University of Minnesota.
+I'm a recent graduate of the University of Minnesota, and current PhD student at Stanford.
 Please contact me at my [LinkedIn](https://www.linkedin.com/in/dimitri-trifunac-b90039205/).

 <!--
 **dtrifunac/dtrifunac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.